 Ficus triangularis is a pretty common species of plant that can be found inside the households of many people.

 Ficus triangularis is quite a durable plant that requires little or no maintenance and comes with its perks.
-Thus, this article is to enlighten our readers about how amazing this plant is and why it should be present in every household.
+Similar to hoya curtis, thus, this article is to enlighten our readers about how amazing this plant is and why it should be present in every household.

 Source: Google Images